CTU-IIG/thermobench/README.md

   -O, --output=FILE          The name of output CSV file (overrides -o and -n) -p, --period=TIME [ms]     Period of reading the sensors -s, --sensors_file=FILE    Definition of sensors to use.
 Each line of the
-                             FILE contains SPEC as in -S. When no sensors are specified, all available thermal zones are added automatically.
+                             FILE contains either SPEC as in -S or, when the line starts with '!', the rest is interpreted as an argument to --exec.
+When no sensors are specified via -s or -S, all available thermal zones are added automatically.
   -S, --sensor=SPEC          Add a sensor to the list of used sensors.
 SPEC is
                              FILE [NAME [UNIT]].
 FILE is typically something like